Jmcgee01125/QuickSuite/QuickCombine/README.txt

 :: -------------------------------------

-By opening QuickCombine.bat, three variables become available:
+By opening QuickCombine.bat, two variables become available:
 	UseNVENC - Uses the nvenc encoder on the GPU instead of a CPU encoder.
-MUCH faster, but not available for all systems (default: 1).
+MUCH faster, but not available for all systems (default: 0).
 	           QuickCompress runs a check when starting if UseNVENC=1, to prevent an abnormal crash. ext - Output file type (default: mp4).
-	UseCopy - Directly copy the input files to the output, the fastest and most detailed (default: 0).
-	          Note that mp4 does not support this mode due to how the container works, hence it is disabled by default.